Some of the links in this post may be affiliate links. See our disclosure for more info.

 5. Power Poses

 Like the animals that puff up their chests to establish dominance, taking up space is a powerful display.
-Those that take up more space are associated with ratings of confidence, self-assurance, and a generally of a higher social class.
+Those that take up more space are associated with ratings of confidence, self-assurance, and generally of a higher social class.

-Practicing a simple pose for 2 – 3 minutes a day has been shown to increase our feelings of power by boosting testosterone as much as 20%, while those that feel defeated through low-power poses suffer a decrease.
+Practicing a simple pose for 2 – 3 minutes a day has been shown to increase our feelings of power by boosting testosterone by as much as 20%, while those that feel defeated through low-power poses suffer a decrease.

-The stress hormone cortisol decreases in those that simply look confident and increases in those with an unconfident posture.
+The stress hormone cortisol decreases in those that simply look confident and increases in those with an unconfident body posture.

 6. Eye Contact